judeijavillo/sal/README.md

 all be encapsulated within the website's package dependencies, so navigate to the `website` directory and run `npm install`.

+The database for SAL is MondoDB.
+SAL was developed using 5.0.6, so be sure to be using at least MongoDB Community Server version 5.0.6.

 ## Development

 Developing the different modules of SAL are relatively independent, thus come